Yurii-Dan/small-business-finance-analysis/README.md

 This project simulates and analyzes financial data for a small business to uncover trends, identify key cost drivers, and highlight opportunities for optimization.

-The analysis is performed using Python (Pandas, Matplotlib), with plans to extend the project using SQL and Tableau for advanced analytics and visualization.
+It leverages Python (Pandas, Matplotlib) for data processing, PostgreSQL for data storage and querying, and Tableau for interactive visualization.

+The project represents an end-to-end data analytics workflow, covering data generation, analysis, and business insight extraction.

 ## Dataset Description
 The dataset contains daily financial transactions for the year 2025, including: